HHS 589A: Community Based Participatory Research in Physical Activity and Health Settings in Ireland (3)

 HHS 654: Ethics in Practice, Teaching, and Research (3)

 This course is intended for master’s and doctoral students in all HHS departments and programs.
 We will provide in-depth coverage of contemporary ethical issues facing practitioners, teachers, and researchers in the health and human science fields.
 Our focus will be on providing the tools necessary for addressing situations requiring ethical decision-making.
+This course is offered each Spring semester.

 HHS/PHE 702: Professional Grant Writing for Health and Human Service Organizations in the Community (3)